-THL 320 Church and Social Justice (GCD) (3)
+THL 320 Church and Social Justice (GCD) (3) (also taught as THL 120 as a High School Dual Enrollment course)

 The social teachings of the Church have often been depicted as its best kept secret.
 Church and Social Justice explores the social teachings of the Church and their application to the concrete economic, social, and political problems of the contemporary world.
 The course focuses on social issues such as poverty, hunger, racism, immigration, war, the environment, and workers' and human rights.
 (Field: Moral)